 We are fortunate in having a fine, well-preserved pipe-organ in our church which is usually used for morning worship and for festival services.
 Built by Wadsworth Bros of Manchester in 1902 and enlarged by Henry Willis of London in 1957, it is a 3-manual tracker-action instrument in a pine case.
-The organ comes into its own when accompanying congregational hymn-singing from “Singing the Faith” and “Hymns & Psalms” (the current Methodist hymn-books) and is indispensable at weddings and funerals.
+The organ comes into its own when accompanying congregational hymn-singing from “Singing the Faith” (the current Methodist hymn-book) and is indispensable at weddings and funerals.

-The more reflective evening services in the transept are accompanied by the Woodchester piano and music during communion is sometimes provided by solo instruments and the piano.
+Other services and songs are accompanied by the Woodchester piano and music during communion is sometimes provided by solo instruments and the piano.

 Monthly Family Worship services, more informal and suitable for all ages, often include worship songs chosen from “Let’s Praise” and “Singing the Faith”.
 They are usually accompanied by an all-age band of strings, woodwind, brass and percussion with piano and keyboard.